DerwenAI/cdl-2025-masterclass/README.md

   * Duration: 55 minutes
   * GitHub repository: <https://github.com/DerwenAI/cdl-2025-masterclass>

 We'll start with a brief intro lecture covering the background for leveraging these technologies together with open data in an anti-fraud use cases.

-1. Download the Docker containers for Senzing gRPC server and RyuGraph Explorer (during the brief intro lecture)
+1. Download the Docker containers for `Senzing` gRPC server and `RyuGraph` Explorer (during the intro)
 2. Initialize the Python environment on your laptop using `uv` to load the library dependencies.
-3. Download slices of datasets from OpenSanctions and Open Ownership.
+3. Download slices of datasets from `OpenSanctions` and `Open Ownership`.
-4. Launch the Senzing container and run it in the background for a gRPC server.
+4. Launch the `Senzing` container and run it in the background for a gRPC server.
-5. Run _entity resolution_ in Senzing to merge the datasets and generate graph "building blocks" in RDF, as a domain-specific thesaurus.
+5. Run _entity resolution_ in `Senzing` to merge the datasets and generate graph "building blocks" in RDF, as a domain-specific thesaurus.
 6. Review the _metadata application profile_ (MAP) for the SKOS taxonomy used, how it integrates with [NIEM](https://niem.github.io/), [FollowTheMoney](https://followthemoney.tech/), [BODS](https://bods-data.openownership.org/), and so on.
-7. Use SPARQL queries in Maplib to transform the RDF into Polars dataframes.
+7. Use SPARQL queries in `Maplib` to transform the RDF into `Polars` dataframes.
-8. Also transform records from the datasets into Polars dataframes.
+8. Also transform records from the datasets into `Polars` dataframes.
-9. Load tables into RyuGraph from the dataframes.
+9. Load tables into `RyuGraph` from the dataframes.
-10. Leverage graph algorithms in NetworkX: Louvain partitioning to identify subgraphs as potential fraud rings within the graph, and betweenness centrality to rank individuals of interest within each subgraph.
+10. Leverage graph algorithms in `NetworkX`: partitioning to identify subgraphs as potential fraud rings within the graph, and betweenness centrality to rank individuals of interest within each subgraph.
-11. Run visualizations using yFiles to examine the [2021 South London Papa Johns tax evasion case](https://www.newsshopper.co.uk/news/19164815.boss-bromley-catford-papa-johns-stores-jailed/)
+11. Run visualizations using `yFiles` to examine the [2021 South London Papa Johns tax evasion case](https://www.newsshopper.co.uk/news/19164815.boss-bromley-catford-papa-johns-stores-jailed/)
 12. Q&A discussion.

 Tutorial: [PART1 instructions](PART1.md)